network-analytics/udp-notif-c-collector/README.md

 ### Examples
 There are some samples implemented during the development of the project [here](samples).
 - `client_sample.c` : simple example for minimal usage of the collector library.
-- `client_performance.c` : sample to test performance of data collection.
-Multithreaded client to avoid bottleneck on read.
-- `client_loss.c` : sample to test data loss during data collection.
 - `sender_sample.c` : simple example for minimal usage of the sender library.
 - `sender_json.c` : sample reading a json file and sending the bytes by the library.
-- `sender_performance.c` : sample to test performance againts the collector.

 ## Docker
 See [Docker docs](docker)

 ## License
 See [License](LICENSE)

-## Testing

-Check used ports and change it in client_sample and sender_sample if necessary (preset : 8081).
-Hardcode your IP adress in client_sample and sender_sample.
-Make

-`sudo ./client_sample`

-`sudo ./sender_sample`

-## Profiling

-We use kcachegrind, a tool from the valgrind framework.
-The command to profile executable code is :

-`sudo valgrind --tool=callgrind --dump-instr=yes --simulate-cache=yes --collect-jumps=yes --callgrind-out-file=profiling/test.out <executable> <args>`

-There are premade kcachegrind .outs in the profiling folder, that employ client_sample, sender_sample, sender_json

-`sudo kcachegrind profiling/test.out`